Fundraising concert raises £2,500 for life-preserving treatment for former Leighton Buzzard Oberver reporter's son

 The trio paid tribute to the family: “ Robin’s dad Nick is an extremely talented musician and composer who first started coming to the 606 Club back in the day when he was a student - he is very much ‘one of our own’.
 Robin himself has been to the Club quite recently (he brought his parents with him) and we can confirm that not only is he a tough fighter, he is also bright, sparky and absolutely adorable!”

-The musicians performed Randy Newman’s ‘You've Got a Friend in Me’ especially for Robin.
+The musicians performed Carole King’s ‘I've Got a Friend’ especially for Robin.
 Rachel described the gesture as ‘unusual and extremely moving’.

 She added: “We can't thank them enough and because of this and all the generous donations over the past month, we can now afford Robin's December treatment.